-My name is Camie and I am an American expat living in England for a second time.
+My name is Camie and I am an American expat living in England for the second time.
 London 2.0 is what we call this adventure.

-Whilst expatting during London 1.0, I started a blog (not this one!) to keep friends and family up-to-date with our travels and our personal struggles of being expats.
-Upon returning to the USA, I decided to shift the focus of my blog, strip the personal stuff and focus primarily on travel.
-That’s where this blog comes into play so hang tight as I migrate the travel posts from my original blog to this blog – it’s a big job!
+During London 1.0, I started a blog (not this one!) to keep friends and family up-to-date with our travels and our personal struggles of being expats.
+Upon returning to the USA, I decided to shift the focus of my blog and strip the personal stuff and focus primarily on travel.
+Hang tight as I migrate the travel posts from my original blog to this blog – it’s a big (and boring) task!

 Feel free to contact me with any queries at: yawninggetsyoueverywhere [at] gmail [dot] com.